-Echeveria 'Gusto' is an attractive, compact succulent with a clustering habit.
-The rosettes of blue-green to blue-grey leaves with slight pinkish tips can reach up to 4 inches (10 cm) in diameter.
+Echeveria 'Gusto' is an attractive succulent with a clustering habit.
+The compact rosettes of blue-green to blue-grey leaves with slight pinkish tips can reach up to 4 inches (10 cm) in diameter.
 The pink color intensifies with sun exposure.
-Flowers are orange, and bell-shaped on short stems.
+Flowers are orange, bell-shaped, and appear on short stems in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).